Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/amazon-linux.md

     | # IPv6 local connections:                      |
     | host | all      | all  | ::1/128      | ident  |

-Postgres uses `ident` authentication by default.
-To allow the `kong` user to communicate with the database locally, we must change the authentication method to `md5` by modifying the Postgres configuration file.
+PostgreSQL uses `ident` authentication by default.
+To allow the `kong` user to communicate with the database locally, we must change the authentication method to `md5` by modifying the PostgreSQL configuration file.

 7. Save and exit the file and restart PostgreSQL